 With an audiobook, boring adult chores got better too; doing the shopping or going to the post office, washing up, even just the daily commute.
 I can’t turn pages with wet hands, and it would be very unwise to try and navigate a train station with my nose fixed in the pages of a physical book.
 This way, I don’t have to put it down.
 I don’t drive, but if I did, the idea of advert-free entertainment really appeals!

 Being sight impaired, I find that reading can give me a headache.
-I sit in front of a PC at work for 9 hours and it’s nice to give my eyes a break.
+I sometimes sit in front of a PC at work for 9 hours so it’s nice to give my eyes a break.
 Even if you aren’t visually impaired, it’s nice to rest your peepers after a long day.

 Why Audiobooks are Great For Travel